-Iceland’s main daily paper is the right-wing Morgunblaðið, available all over the country and giving thorough coverage of national and international news.
+Iceland’s main daily papers are the right-wing Morgunblaðið and the right-of-centre Fréttablaðið, available all over the country and giving thorough coverage of national and international news.

-If your Icelandic isn’t up to it, you can get a roundup of the main stories through the Iceland Review, an English-language newsheet giving good outlines about main national stories – it’s available in Reykjavík’s newsagents or online at wicelandreview.com.
+If your Icelandic isn’t up to it, there are roundups of the domestic news on Morgunblaðið’s English-language website and the Iceland Review.
 Reykjavík’s bookshops – and libraries around the country – also have copies of British and US newspapers, plus international magazines such as Time and National Geographic.

 Iceland’s radio stations play a mind-numbingly repetitive menu of commercial pop, classical music and talk-back shows.
 The three television channels show a familiar mix of soaps, dramas, films and documentaries.
 All these media are predominantly Icelandic-language only, though films and TV shows are screened in their original language with subtitles.

 Everything you need to know before you set off.